Guidelines for Graduate Study

 1. The student will meet with the advisor to plan the first enrollment.

 2. The Department requires that all graduate students take Research Design and Analysis (GB 750; 3 hrs) during the first Fall term of enrollment and Scientific Writing (GB 752; 2 hrs) during the first Spring term of enrollment.
 Exceptions to this schedule must be approved by the Biology Graduate Committee.
 All students are required to pass the English proficiency exam (see F) as a prerequisite to enrollment in Scientific Writing (GB 752).
 All graduate students are required to enroll in two semesters of Graduate Seminar in Biology (GB 770A; 1 hr) and two semesters of Graduate Seminar in Biology (GB 771; 1 hr).
 Semesters of GB 770A will be for graded credit; the semesters of GB 771 will be for Pass/Fail.
 Pass/Fail hours may not be counted as part of the hours required for the degree.
 Students may be excused from seminar requirements only with the prior approval of the Biology Graduate Committee.
-(Changed August 19, 2002).
+(Changed on August 19, 2002).

-5. Graduate students in the Master of Science program request no fewer than two other faculty members to serve as members of the student’s graduate committee.
+5. Graduate students in the Master of Science Thesis Option program request no fewer than two other faculty members to serve as members of the student’s graduate committee.
 One of those members must have an area of specialization (research area) other than the area in which the student has chosen to work.
 Graduate committees must be composed of at least 50% regular graduate faculty members of the ESU Department of Biological Sciences.
 (Changed August 19, 2002).